Lin-Manuel Miranda To Make Film Directorial Debut With Big Screen Adaptation Of Musical ‘Tick, Tick…Boom!’

 Miranda is very familiar with this musical as he played Jon, the lead character, in a 2014 New York City off-Broadway revival of the show.

-Written by the late playwright and composer Jonathan Larson, who won a Pulitzer Prize and three Tony Awards for creating the Broadway smash Rent, the autobiographical musical, set in 1990s New York City, tells the story of Jon, an aspiring theater composer who is working as a waiter to make ends meet.
+Written by late playwright and composer Jonathan Larson, who won a Pulitzer Prize and three Tony Awards for creating the Broadway smash Rent, the autobiographical musical, set in 1990s New York City, tells the story of Jon, an aspiring theater composer who is working as a waiter to make ends meet.

 While writing Superbia, which he hopes will become the next hit musical and give him his big break, Jon has to deal with pressures from his girlfriend, Susan, and worry about the rent now that his best friend and roommate, Michael, is moving out because he holds a high-paying advertising job after giving up on his creative dreams.